What is Monte Carlo Simulation in Trading?

 - Robustness Score: How consistently your strategy performs

-See Monte Carlo Simulation in Action
+See Monte Carlo in Action

 BacktestBase provides institutional-grade Monte Carlo analysis for your TradingView strategies.
 Here's what 1,000+ simulations reveal about trading strategy robustness: